-The International Visitor Survey covers international visitors to Australia, and the National Visitor Survey covers Australian residents' domestic overnight trips, domestic day trips, as well as overseas trips (outbound trips).
+The International Visitor Survey covers international visitors to Australia, and the Domestic Tourism Statistics covers Australian residents' domestic overnight trips, domestic day trips, as well as overseas trips (outbound trips).

 Otherwise, please contact TRA if you need further assistance.

-The International Visitor Survey covers international visitors to Australia, and the National Visitor Survey covers Australian residents' domestic overnight trips, domestic day trips, as well as overseas trips (outbound trips).
+The International Visitor Survey covers international visitors to Australia, and the Domestic Tourism Statistics covers Australian residents' domestic overnight trips, domestic day trips, as well as overseas trips (outbound trips).

 The ABS obtain their short-term visitor arrivals data from the Department of Home Affairs, while TRA’s International Visitor Survey is a sample-based survey conducted with departing visitors in airport lounges at the end of their trip to Australia.
 TRA uses the ABS data to upscale the survey results to match short term visitor arrivals.
 However, there are two main differences between the data provided by TRA and ABS: